puppetlabs/puppet-docs/source/puppetdb/1/spec_catalog_wire_format.markdown

 `tags`

 : List of strings.
-Every tag the resource has.
+Includes every tag the resource has.
 This is a normalized superset of the value of the resource's `tag` attribute.

 `parameters`

 : JSON object.
-All of the resource's [attributes][] and their associated values.
+Includes all of the resource's [attributes][] and their associated values.
 The value of an attribute may be any JSON data type, but Puppet will only provide booleans, strings, arrays, and hashes --- [resource references][resource_ref] and [numbers][] in attributes are converted to strings before being inserted into the catalog.
 Attributes with [undef][] values are not added to the catalog.